Kumikyoku Nico Nico Douga: Others

-5 March 2008， the same company published a similar music CD called “Lantis Kumikyoku”.
+On 5 March 2008, the same company published a similar music CD called “Lantis Kumikyoku”.

-『ランティス組曲 feat.
-Nico Nico Artists』も 「組曲『ニコニコ動画』」

-Somewhere around 19 October 2008, a Super Mario World ROM hacker created an automatic level in the game that would play the song using sound effects from the game (with the original song playing in the background) The video has gotten more than 2 million views across all the reuploads of the video on YouTube, and has become an important part of the Super Mario World ROM Hacking community.
+Somewhere around 19 October 2008, a Super Mario World ROM hacker created an automatic level in the game that would play the song using sound effects from the game (with the original song playing in the background) The video has been viewed over 2 million times across all of the reuploads of the video on YouTube, and is an important part of the Super Mario World ROM Hacking community.

 In 2012, a team of users on YouTube collaborated to create "8 Sides of Nico Nico Douga", a remix of Nanairo Nico Nico Douga using audio samples from Jack Black's appearance on Sesame Street.
 The second part of "RAINBOW GIRL" was replaced with "Karate" by Tenacious D.